Michaeluser/Engineering-Methods/README.md

 Here I present a research article on topic "Delivering Relevant Product Recommendations in Finance".
-It's made by using Latex app and a set of libraries, extensions connected to it
+It has been made using Latex app and a set of libraries and extensions connected to it